 What is a refugee?

-A refugee is someone who has been forced to flee his or her country because of persecution, war or violence; and has crossed an international border to seek safety.
+A refugee is someone who has been forced to flee his or her country because of persecution, war, or violence, and has crossed an international border to seek safety.

 Current Refugee Statistics

-By May 2024, more than 120 million people were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
+As of May 2024, more than 120 million people were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
 This includes:

 43.4 million refugees